MicrosoftDocs/well-architected/well-architected/service-guides/azure-stack-hci.md

 >
 > - (Workload architecture) **Configure and regularly test workload backup and restore procedures**.
 >
 >   Business requirements for _data recovery and retention_ drive the strategy for workload backups.
-A comprehensive strategy includes considerations for  _workload operating system and application persistent data_, with the ability to restore individual (_point-in-time_) file-level and folder-level data.
+A comprehensive strategy includes considerations for  _workload operating system (OS) and application persistent data_, with the ability to restore individual (_point-in-time_) file-level and folder-level data.
 Configure the backup retention policies based on your data recovery and compliance requirements, which determine the number and age of available data recovery points.
 Explore Azure Backup as an option to enable host-level or VM guest-level backups for Azure Stack HCI.
 Review data protection solutions from Backup independent software vendor partners where relevant.
 For more information, see [Azure Backup guidance and best practices](/azure/backup/guidance-best-practices) and [Azure Backup for Azure Stack HCI](/azure/backup/back-up-azure-stack-hyperconverged-infrastructure-virtual-machines).

 #### Recommendations